vinycoolguy2015/awslambda/Forward Incoming Email to an External Destination/README.md

 regions.

 Lambda code given in the doc forwards the mail as attachment which is not ideal.
 Lambda code to forward mail properly is given here.
+Few modifications can be done to this code like creating a folder in /tmp and then downloading the files.Once the mail is sent, delete the folder.